turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 where $G_{k,s}(g)$ and $H_{k,s}^{(g)}(h)$ denote the probabilities of choosing $g$ and $h$, respectively.
 It is not hard to check that $\bar{\ell_{k,s}}$ is an unbiased estimator of $\ell_{k,s}$ for any $g$ and $h$.

+# Second Challenge -- Low Sampling Probability in Bandit Setting

+Another problem is to make sure that distributions $G_{k,s}$ and $H_{k,s}^{(g)}$ for all $g$ would be update often.
+This is because if a representation is chosen with a low probability, we rarely has the chance to receive the needed feedbacks to learn its accompanying predictors well.
+Moreover, without learning the predictors well, we cannot choose the representations appropriately.
+This could results in large $\bar{\ell_{k,s}}$ and consequently bad regret bound.

+### Solution 1